Social Contributions

 ▶Related News:

-An advertising article on trehalose's contribution to the conservation of cultural properties is published in Newsweek Japan.
+A promotional article on trehalose's contribution to the conservation of cultural properties has been published in Newsweek Japan.

-Developing Alternative Aged Paste, Essential for Repairing Hanging Scrolls and other Scrolls, through Enzyme Technology
+Developing Alternative Aged Wheat Starch Paste, Essential for Repairing Hanging Scrolls and Horizontal Scrolls, through Enzyme Technology

-Aged paste is an essential adhesive for repairing cultural artifacts made of Japanese paper, such as hanging scrolls and other scrolls.
-Its properties ensure the paper does not harden after drying, prevents mold from occurring, and easily peels off when water is applied.
-In the repair studio, art conservation experts produce aged paste by maturing boiled wheat starch for 10 years.
-It takes an enormous amount of time and effort, and ensuring a stable supply is difficult.
-In partnership with the Tokyo National Research Institute for Cultural Goods and Oka Bokkodo Co., Ltd, (a cultural goods repair company), Nagase Viita began to jointly develop an alternative to the traditionally made aged paste.
-Together, we succeeded in producing an alternative aged paste through enzyme technology that can be produced in a period of two weeks.
+Aged wheat starch paste is an essential adhesive for repairing cultural artifacts made of Japanese paper, such as hanging scrolls and horizontal scrolls.
+Thanks to its unique properties, this paste ensures that paper does not harden after drying, prevents mold from growing, and easily peels off with water.
+In the repair studio, art conservation experts produce this paste by maturing boiled wheat starch for 10 years.
+This process takes an enormous amount of time and effort, and ensuring a stable supply can be difficult.
+In partnership with the Tokyo National Research Institute for Cultural Properties and Oka Bokkodo Co., Ltd, (a cultural goods repair company), Nagase Viita began to jointly develop an alternative to the traditionally made aged paste.
+Together, we succeeded in producing an alternative aged paste through enzyme technology that can be produced in only two weeks.

 ▶Related News:

-An article about alternative aged paste manufactured by Nagase Viita, a material to protect Japanese paper cultural assets, is published in Newsweek Japan on the web.
+An article about the alternative aged paste manufactured by Nagase Viita, a material to protect Japanese paper cultural assets, has been published online in Newsweek Japan.

 Mass-Production of an Enzyme to Remove the PVA Membrane Applied as an Anti-Delamination Agent on the Surface of Cultural Artifacts, such as Mural Paintings

-Polyvinyl alcohol (PVA), used to protect murals in architecture, deteriorates over time and can cause damage to the surface on which it’s applied.
-Art restoration experts have long been concerned about its safe removal without damaging the art.
+Polyvinyl alcohol (PVA), used to protect murals in architecture, deteriorates over time and can cause damage to the surface on which it is applied.
+Art restoration experts have long been concerned about removing it safely without damaging artworks.
 The Osaka Research Institute of Industrial Science and Technology has developed an enzyme that breaks down PVA.
-Nagase Viita produces this PVA-degrading enzyme, and provides it to the Tokyo National Research Institute for Cultural Goods for use in art restoration to ensure that the PVA can be safely removed, without damaging the art.
+Nagase Viita produces this PVA-degrading enzyme and provides it to the Tokyo National Research Institute for Cultural Properties for use in art restoration to ensure that the PVA can be safely removed without damaging the art.